Your Children's Dental Home

 Kids and Teens

-Teens see pediatric dentists because their jaws and faces are still growing and changing and because the last of their permanent teeth, which can be vulnerable to decay, are still coming in.
+Teens see pediatric dentists because their jaws and faces are still growing and changing and because the last of their permanent teeth are still coming in.

 Tooth decay often begins on the chewing surfaces of the back teeth because these surfaces have deep pits and grooves that trap plaque, bacteria and food.
 To help prevent cavities, dental sealants are recommended.